Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The general expressions of the source multipole moments given by Theorem~\ref{th:sourcemoments}, Eqs.~\eqref{sourcemoments}, are worked out explicitly for general fluid systems at the 3.5PN order.
-For this computation one uses the formula~\eqref{intdeltaexp}, and we insert the 3.5PN metric coefficients (in harmonic coordinates) expressed in Eqs.~\eqref{gmunu3PN} by means of the retarded-type elementary potentials~\eqref{pot1PN}\,--\,\eqref{pot3PN}.
-Then we specialize each of the (quite numerous) terms to the case of point-particle binaries by inserting, for the matter stress-energy tensor $T^{\alpha\beta}$, the standard expression made out of Dirac delta-functions.
-In Section~\ref{sec:spins} we shall consider spinning point particle binaries, and in that case the stress-energy tensor is given by Eq.~\eqref{Talphabeta}.
-The infinite self-field of point-particles is removed by means of the Hadamard regularization; and, as we discussed in Section~\ref{sec:DRrad}, dimensional regularization is used to fix the values of a few ambiguity parameters.
-This computation has been performed in Ref.~\cite{BS89} at the 1PN order, and in~\cite{BDI95} at the 2PN order; we report below the most accurate 3PN results obtained in Refs.~\cite{BIJ02, BI04mult, BDEI04, BDEI05dr} for the flux and~\cite{ABIQ04, BFIS08, FMBI12} for the waveform.
+The general expressions of the source multipole moments given by Eqs. \eqref{sourcemoments} in Theorem \ref{th:sourcemoments} are first worked out explicitly for general fluid systems.
+For this computation one uses the formula \eqref{intdeltaexp}, and we insert the metric coefficients (in harmonic coordinates) expressed by means of the retarded-type elementary potentials.\footnote{See Eqs. \eqref{pot1PN}--\eqref{pot3PN} and the generalization at 4PN order given in the Appendix A of \cite{MHLMFB20}.} Then we specialize each of the numerous terms to the case of point-particle binaries by inserting the standard expression \eqref{Talphabeta} for the matter stress-energy tensor made out of Dirac delta-functions.

-A difficult part of the analysis is to find the closed-form expressions, fully explicit in terms of the particle's positions and velocities, of many non-linear integrals.
-Let us give a few examples of the type of technical formulas that are employed in this calculation.
-Typically we have to compute some integrals like

-where $r_1=|\mathbf{x}-\bm{y}_1|$ and $r_2=|\mathbf{x}-\bm{y}_2|$.
-When $p > -3$ and $q > -3$, this integral is perfectly well-defined, since the finite part $\mathcal{FP}$ deals with the IR regularization of the bound at infinity.
-When $p\leqslant -3$ or $q\leqslant -3$, we cure the UV divergencies by means of the Hadamard \emph{partie finie} defined by Eq.~\eqref{pfint}; so a partie finie prescription $\pf$ is implicit in Eq.~\eqref{Ynp}.
-An example of closed-form formula we get is